Table of Contents

 • The number of HTTP requests has significantly decreased for both.

 • The page size is much smaller for both page builders.
-It went from almost 1MB down to 252 KB for Elementor; and from 1.94 MB to 343 KB for Divi.

 WP Rocket automatically applies 80% of web performance best practices to guarantee blazing-fast websites.
-Below there are the WP Rocket features that helped speed up both page builders and improve our performance KPIs:
+Below are the WP Rocket features that helped speed up both page builders and improve our performance KPIs:

 Caching and advanced optimization features - Source: WP Rocket